 Tom joined Watsi on May 6th, 2016.
-Six years ago, Tom joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Tom's most recent donation supported Davin, a bright and active 10-year-old student from Cambodia, to fund surgery of his inner ear so he can hear and communicate better.
+Seven years ago, Tom joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Tom's most recent donation supported Soeun, a 62-year-old farm worker from Cambodia, to fund cataract surgery.

 Davin is a 10-year-old 3rd grade student.
 He has three older brothers and one older sister.
 Davin's parents are rice and lemongrass root farmers.
 Davin told us how much he enjoys playing football.
 Two years ago, Davin had a severe ear infection.
 This infection caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
 Now, Davin experiences ear pain, discharge, hearing loss, and tinnitus.
 He has difficulty hearing his teacher or classmates and is often absent from school due to his ear pain.
 Fortunately, on June 1st, Davin will undergo a mastoidectomy procedure in his left ear.
 During this procedure, ENT surgeons will remove the cholesteatoma.
 Our medical partner, Children's Surgical Centre, is requesting $926 to fund this procedure.
 This covers medications, supplies, and inpatient care.
 Davin's parents say, "I hope his hearing improves and he can enjoy school again."